robjkc/robjkc.github.io/README.md

 - Evaluated several vendors before choosing HAProxy.
 - Rewrote Python backend to Go in order to capture all API requests to a MSSQL database.

-### O'Reilly Auto Parts Product Catalog
+### Auto Parts Catalog
 Architected Java graphical parts catalog used by over 6,000 O'Reilly Auto Parts stores.
 - Initial catalog was implemented in Java Swing and later converted to JavaFX.
 - Added predictive text search in combination with SOLR search process to allow users to quickly find parts.
 - Created Parts Photo Browser allowing customers and team members to quickly see different part choices.

-### O'Reilly Auto Parts Point-of-Sale
+### Auto Parts Point-of-Sale
-Created Java point-of-sale application from the ground up using Java Swing.
+Created Java point-of-sale application from the ground up using Java Swing at O'Reilly Auto Parts.
 - Created UI/UX of all screens in new graphical point-of-sale.
 - Worked with team of off-shore developers in order to progress project.
 - Created multiple tools to speed up developement including the FFM simulator and Automated Profiler.
 - Implemented advanced type-ahead logic used to capture and output typed information on screens not yet visible.
 - Created application framework using specialized deployment strategy in order to push changes to stores in separate packages.

-### O'Reilly Auto Parts Credit Card processing
+### PCI Credit Card processor
-Led development of PCI compliant technology to capture customer credit card information at stores using C++ and sockets.
+Led development of PCI compliant technology to capture customer credit card information at stores using C++ and sockets at O'Reilly Auto Parts.

 ### Productivity iPhone App
 Developed iPhone organizational application, RetainIt - Organize & To Do, over a period of two years.